-We have consumed substantial amounts of capital to date as we continue our research and development activities.
-As of December 31, 2015, we had cash, cash equivalents and marketable securities of approximately \$41.5 million.
-We believe that these funds, which were obtained through recent equity and debt financings, will allow us to continue operation through at least the next twelve months.
+We have incurred significant net losses in each year since our inception, including a net loss of approximately \$26.7 million and \$15.5 million for the years ended December 31, 2016, and 2015, respectively.
+We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability.
+As of December 31, 2016, we had cash, cash equivalents and marketable securities of approximately \$17.0 million.
+We believe that these funds, which were obtained through recent equity and debt financings, together with additional proceeds of approximately \$14.4 million received from financings and license agreements in January and February of 2017, will allow us to continue operation through at least the next twelve months.
 We currently believe that we will need to raise additional capital to continue our operations thereafter.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a time-consuming, expensive and uncertain process that takes years to complete.
-We expect our research and development expenses to substantially increase in connection with our ongoing activities, particularly as we advance development of our lead clinical product candidates MBX-8025 and arhalofenate.
+We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we advance development of our lead clinical product candidate seladelpar (MBX-8025).

-In the event we do not successfully raise sufficient funds in financing our product development activities, particularly related to the ongoing development of MBX-8025 and arhalofenate, it will be necessary to curtail our product development activities commensurate with the magnitude of the shortfall or our product development activities may cease altogether.
-To the extent that the costs of the ongoing development of MBX-8025 or arhalofenate exceed our current estimates and we are unable to raise sufficient additional capital to cover such additional costs, we will need to reduce operating expenses, enter into a collaboration or other similar arrangement with respect to development and/or commercialization rights to MBX-8025 or arhalofenate, outlicense intellectual property rights to MBX-8025 or arhalofenate, sell assets or effect a combination of the above.
+In the event we do not successfully raise sufficient funds in financing our product development activities, particularly related to the ongoing development of seladelpar, it will be necessary to curtail our product development activities commensurate with the magnitude of the shortfall or our product development activities may cease altogether.
+To the extent that the costs of the ongoing development of seladelpar exceed our current estimates and we are unable to raise sufficient additional capital to cover such additional costs, we will need to reduce operating expenses, enter into a collaboration or other similar arrangement with respect to development and/or commercialization rights to seladelpar, out-license intellectual property rights to seladelpar, sell assets or effect a combination of the above.
 No assurance can be given that we will be able to effect any of such transactions on acceptable terms, if at all.
-Failure to progress the development of arhalofenate and MBX-8025 will have a negative effect on our business, future prospects and ability to obtain further financing on acceptable terms (if at all).
+Failure to progress the development of seladelpar will have a negative effect on our business, future prospects and ability to obtain further financing on acceptable terms (if at all).